gchq/sleeper/docs/getting-started.md

 The easiest way to deploy a full instance of Sleeper and interact with it is to use the "system test" functionality.
 This deploys a Sleeper instance with a simple schema, and writes some random data into a table in the instance.
 You can then use the status scripts to see how much data is in the system, run some example queries, and view logs to help understand what the system is doing.
-It is best to do this from an EC2 instance as a significant amount of code needs to be uploaded to AWS.

 ### Environment setup